code-423n4/2023-01-timeswap/README.md

 - How many separate interfaces and struct definitions are there for the contracts within scope?: 19 and 38
 - Does most of your code generally use composition or inheritance?: Primarily inheritance, but composition is also leveraged up to some degree.
 - How many external calls?: 0
-  - What is the overall line coverage percentage provided by your tests?: 50
+  - What is the overall line coverage percentage provided by your tests?: ~50 (`forge coverage` currently throws a "stack too deep" error on large codebases)
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: No
 - Please describe required context: N/A
 - Does it use an oracle?: No